 - A. Must be a permanently mounted display box or freestanding display box on one or two poles where the menu is placed within a display box.
-The sign shall be located outside adjacent to the main entrance of the restaurant. - B. Freestanding restaurant menu signs shall be removed from the exterior located when the restaurant closes. - C. Restaurant menu signs shall be provided for all restaurants with table service. - D. High quality materials and artistic designs shall be used in the construction of menu signs. - E. Menu signs are not included in the total allowable square footage for a business. - F. Maximum allowable sign area is six square feet. - G. Menu signs shall be appropriate in size, location and design to the character and architectural detail of the building as well as the restaurant. - H. Only one menu sign is permitted per restaurant.
+The sign shall be located outside adjacent to the main entrance of the restaurant. - B. Freestanding restaurant menu signs shall be removed from the exterior located when the restaurant closes. - C. High quality materials and artistic designs shall be used in the construction of menu signs. - D. Menu signs are not included in the total allowable square footage for a business. - E. Maximum allowable sign area is six square feet. - F. Menu signs shall be appropriate in size, location and design to the character and architectural detail of the building as well as the restaurant. - G. Only one menu sign is permitted per restaurant.